pengubco/algorithms/priority_map/README.md

-# Heap Set
+# Priority Map

-HeapSet is a combination of Heap and HashMap.
+PriorityMap is a combination of HashMap and Binary Heap.
 It is useful for workloads that requires
 1. A Key-Value store that supports Get, Set, Delete by key.
 2. A Heap that supports access the key-value pair of the smallest value.